 This year I decided I would try making handmade gifts that are simple, fun and right from my own garden.
 I have made other gifts such as body scrubs, lotion bars, knitted many a blanket and sewn small stocking stuffers (chapstick holder, anyone?).
 But this year I’d like to try something more ambitious: loofah soap.
 Mostly from scratch, though I haven’t been brave enough to start with lye yet.
 This one is with a melt and pour soap from Amazon that has sustainably sourced Palm Oil (RSPO).

 Just one minute for my soap box (I know, I’m punny ;)).
-RSPO (responsibly sourced palm oil) or “palm oil free” is important to me as a primatologist.
+RSPO (responsibly sourced palm oil) or “palm oil free” is important to me.
 If you are interested in learning more about this important label, and want to know how you can avoid it by using RSPO-sourced palm oil for your crafts, see this link.
 For orangutans it is particularly devastating when not harvested ethically.
 You cannot win every battle but this one is close to my heart.
 Okay, I’m done!
 Back to fun soap!

 Plant luffa (Luffa aegyptiaca and Luffa acutangula) (aka luffa) in the spring after the danger of frost (if you have shorter growing season, start indoors, they transplant easily).The vines grow rapidly with huge leaves.
 If trellising, make sure it is extra sturdy.
 Be wary of a late frost, like most squash it will die if they experience a freeze.
 However, they did not need much care other than good soil (hardly even watered mine) and this one vine handled a fair bit of shade and still produced 10-15 (the bugs got a few).